TwoEightNine/xvii_admin_bot/readme.md

-## russian answer bot for vk groups
+## russian answer bot for groups of vk (and not only)

-this is ML-solution to create a bot for vk groups. the bot's behavior is based on real users' messages sent earlier. currently the bot supports only russian language
+this is ML-solution to create a bot for groups of vk social network (but you can easily create your own social network delegate). the bot's behavior is based on real users' messages sent earlier. currently the bot supports only russian language

 this bot was created to assist me with answering the most frequent questions in vk group's messages (see [xvii messenger for vk](https://github.com/TwoEightNine/XVII))